 Commanding General, U.S. Army Medical Research and Materiel Command and Fort Detrick and Deputy for Medical Systems to the Assistant Secretary of the Army for Acquisition, Logistics, and Technology

-MG Brian Lein was born April 28, 1962, in Bridgeport, CT.
-He grew up in New York and attended the United States Military Academy.
+MG Brian Lein grew up in New York and attended the United States Military Academy.
 He graduated in 1984 as a Distinguished Military Cadet with a Bachelor of Science, and was commissioned a Second Lieutenant in the Medical Service Corps.
-He then attended Temple University School of Medicine in Philadelphia, PA.
+He then attended Temple University School of Medicine in Philadelphia.
 He graduated in 1988 as an Alpha Omega Alpha Scholar with an MD degree.
 He completed his Internship in General Surgery at Madigan Army Medical Center in 1989.
 He completed his Residency in General Surgery at Abington Memorial Hospital in 1993.
-He is board certified in General Surgery.
+He is board certified in general surgery.

 The US Army Garrison, Fort Detrick, provides sustainable base operations support, quality of life programs, and environmental stewardship to facilitate the sustainment of vital national interests.